YouKyi/cloudflarewarp/README.md

       plugin:
         cloudflarewarp:
           disableDefault: false
-          trustip: # Trust IPS not required if disableDefault is false - we will allocate Cloud Flare IPs automatically
+          trustip: # Trust IPS not required if disableDefault is false - we will allocate Cloud Flare IPs automatically, can be used to add additional CIDR's like LAN networks
+            - 10.0.0.0/8
+            - 172.16.0.0/12
-            - "2400:cb00::/32"
+            - 192.168.0.0/16
   routers:
     my-router:
       rule: Path(`/whoami`)